Imagination: It's What's Behind All Our Books

 development of young children.
 I also wrote how adults can help foster the development,

 and use, of imagination for children in their classrooms, child care centers and homes.

-And that’s why we create our ‘Adventure Thru Imagination Books’.
+And that’s why we created our ‘Adventure Thru Imagination Books’.

 We want to encourage adults to help foster imagination in young children by reading our books.
-Not just reading them, actually.
+Not by just reading them, actually.
+By engaging with a child, while reading the story or book.
 And here's how easily you can do that.